taoky/tsumugu/README.md

   <LOCAL>     The local directory

 Options:
+      --user-agent <USER_AGENT>
+          Customize tsumugu's user agent [default: tsumugu]
+      --dry-run
+          Do not download files and cleanup
+      --threads <THREADS>
+          Threads at work [default: 2]
+      --no-delete
+          Do not clean up after sync
+      --max-delete <MAX_DELETE>
+          Set max delete count [default: 100]
+      --timezone-file <TIMEZONE_FILE>
-      --user-agent <USER_AGENT>        Customize tsumugu's user agent [default: tsumugu] --dry-run                        Do not download files and cleanup --threads <THREADS>              Threads at work [default: 2] --no-delete                      Do not clean up after sync --max-delete <MAX_DELETE>        Set max delete count [default: 100] --timezone-file <TIMEZONE_FILE>  Default: auto.
-You can set a valid URL for guessing, or an invalid one for disabling --retry <RETRY>                  Retry count for each request [default: 3] --head-before-get                Do an HEAD before actual GET.
-Add this if you are not sure if the results from parser is correct
+          Default: auto.
+You can set a valid URL for guessing, or an invalid one for disabling --retry <RETRY>
+          Retry count for each request [default: 3] --head-before-get
+          Do an HEAD before actual GET.
+Add this if you are not sure if the results from parser is correct --parser <PARSER>
-      --parser <PARSER>                Choose a parser [default: nginx] [possible values: nginx, apache-f2, docker, directory-lister]
+          Choose a parser [default: nginx] [possible values: nginx, apache-f2, docker, directory-lister] --exclude <EXCLUDE>
+          Excluded file regex.
+Supports multiple
+      --include <INCLUDE>
-      --exclude <EXCLUDE>              Excluded file regex.
-Supports multiple --include <INCLUDE>              Included file regex (even if excluded).
-Supports multiple --allow-mtime-from-parser        Allow mtime from parser if not available from HTTP headers -h, --help                           Print help
+          Included file regex (even if excluded).
+Supports multiple --skip-if-exists <SKIP_IF_EXISTS>
+          Skip file regex if they exist.
+Supports multiple --allow-mtime-from-parser
+          Allow mtime from parser if not available from HTTP headers -h, --help
+          Print help
+  -V, --version
-  -V, --version                        Print version
+          Print version
 > cargo run -- list --help
     Finished dev [unoptimized + debuginfo] target(s) in 0.06s
      Running `target/debug/tsumugu list --help`